FindMySchool LogoFindMySchool

 Results are a clear strength, and the detail matters.

-At key stage 2, 85.7% of pupils reached the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At the higher standard, 33.3% reached greater depth, compared with 8% across England.
-Reading is particularly strong on the scaled score measure, with an average reading scaled score of 109 (England average is 100 by definition), alongside 107 in mathematics and 111 in grammar, punctuation and spelling.
+At key stage 2, 70% of pupils reached the expected standard in reading, writing and mathematics combined.
+At the higher standard, 10% reached greater depth.
+Reading is particularly strong on the scaled score measure, with an average reading scaled score of 109, alongside 107 in mathematics and 109 in grammar, punctuation and spelling.

-In FindMySchool’s outcomes ranking (based on official performance data), White Waltham CofE Academy is ranked 984th in England and 5th in Maidenhead for primary outcomes.
-This places it well above England average (top 10%).
+In FindMySchool's primary rankings (based on official performance data), White Waltham CofE Academy is ranked 3,312th out of 14,978 schools in England for academic outcomes and 6th in Maidenhead for overall primary performance.

 The practical implication is that pupils who respond well to clear structure and high expectations are likely to do well here.
 The stronger signal is not only the expected standard percentage, but also the size of the “greater depth” group, which usually correlates with lessons that stretch the most confident learners while keeping the core secure.